Evidence of Coulomb liquid phase in few-electron droplets

 {\bf Electron transfer}

-Each single-shot experiment correspond to the transfer of one or a few electrons from the source QDs to the detector QDs using the SAW as transport carrier.
-To load electrons in the source QDs, we employ a sequence of fast voltage changes to the channel gate and reservoir gate controlling the tunnel barriers of the QD.
+Each single-shot experiment corresponds to the transfer of one or a few electrons from the source QDs to the detector QDs using the SAW as transport carrier.
+To prepare a given number $N$ of electrons in a source QD, we employ a sequence of fast voltage pulses to the channel gate and reservoir gate controlling the tunnel barriers of the QD.
 This sequence consists of three steps: initializing the QD, loading the electrons into the QD, and preparing the QD for electron transfer.
-To initialise the source QD, electrons previously present in the QDs are removed.
+To initialise the source QD, electrons previously present in the QD are removed.
 Then, a given number of electrons is loaded into the QD by accessing a particular loading position in the charge stability diagram of the QD.
 Finally, these electrons are trapped within the QD by switching to a holding configuration, from where they will be taken away by the SAW.
-A reference gate configuration is used to determine the electron number in the QD by comparing the QPC current before and after each step when tuning the system.
-Simultaneously, the detector QDs are set in a configuration for which the electrons transported by the SAW will be captured with high fidelity.
-By sensing the QPC currents of both the source and detector QDs before and after the electrons are transferred by the SAW, the precise number of electrons transferred to each detector can be determined.
-To calculate the detection probability, we use a post-selection method, where events that do not conserve the total number of electrons are excluded.
+At the same time, the two detector QDs are set in a configuration for which the electrons transported by the SAW will be captured with high fidelity.
+For more details, see Supplementary Note~\ref{supp:transfer}.
+By sensing the QPC currents of both the source and detector QDs with single-electron resolution, and comparing their values before and after the electrons are transferred by the SAW, the precise number of electrons transferred to each detector can be determined.
+When calculating the partitioning probability, the very few events that do not conserve the total number of electrons are excluded by a post-selection routine.

-In our experiment, the electrons are not randomly transported by the SAW but are instead confined to specific locations within the SAW train.
-This precise control allows for the formation of an electron droplet containing up to 5 electrons, using the two source QDs.
-The plunger gate is used to trigger the sending of the electrons into a precise minimum of the periodic SAW potential with a \SI{30}{\pico\second} resolution.
-To synchronise the trigger pulses of the two source QDs with the RF signal generating the SAW, we use two M8195A Keysight arbitrary waveform generators (AWG) combined with a synchronization module Keysight M8197A.
-The outputs of the AWGs are connected to the plunger gates via high-bandwidth bias tees (SHF BT45A) for dc-biasing.
+In our experiment, the electrons are deterministically loaded into specific locations within the SAW train.
+The plunger gate of the QD is used to trigger the sending of the electrons into a precise minimum of the periodic SAW potential with a \SI{30}{\pico\second} resolution.
+This precise control allows for the formation of an electron droplet containing up to 5 electrons, using the two source QDs of the device.
+To synchronise the two trigger pulses with the radio-frequency signal generating the SAW, we use two arbitrary waveform generators (AWG) combined with a synchronization module.
+The outputs of the AWGs are connected to the plunger gates via high-bandwidth bias tees for voltage pulsing and dc-biasing.

 {\bf Electron partitioning}